 These awards do not need to be repaid.

-Institutional scholarships are highly competitive and limited to admitted DDS students.
+Institutional scholarships — also known as Dean's scholarships — are highly competitive and limited to admitted DDS students.
 Students are considered based on their admission application.
 No separate application is required.
 For more information, please contact the Admissions Office at 415.929.6491.

 Private foundations, civic organizations and community agencies provide scholarships.
 In our experience, most students who are awarded outside scholarships receive them from organizations within their local community.
 For this reason, we encourage you to check local civic organizations and religious institutions to discover what scholarships are available.
 Also, military and veterans associations provide many scholarships and tuition assistance programs.
 Continuing students should also check the scholarship bulletin board located outside the Financial Aid Office for more scholarship information.

 The following websites may be useful in identifying scholarship opportunities:

 Commitment service scholarships provide support for educational and living expenses while enrolled in dental school.
 In exchange, recipients are required to serve in the military or in areas with health care shortages after graduation.
 For specific information, please contact:

 Federal loans are the primary source of financial aid for dental students.
 Loans must be repaid by the recipient.
 Most dental students use one or more of the following loan programs to finance their dental education:

 The HPSL is a limited federal loan program administered through the Dugoni School.
 Awards are made to students who show great financial need and are awarded based on available funds.
 Health Professions Student Loan (HPSL) Program applicants have to provide parental financial information on the FAFSA prior to the April 30 deadline.

 Federal Direct Stafford loans are low-cost loans that are guaranteed by the federal government and funded through the Department of Education.

 *** Federal Direct Loan interest rates will be established each year for loans for which the first disbursement is on or after July 1 though June 30.